Shoshone Lake Solo Canoe Camping

 Lewis Lake and River

-On the paddle upstream, I was joined by families of ducks swimming, dragonflies hovering over meadows and a mule deer in a meadow.
+It was 3:30pm and I still had the portage ahead, so I hit the road.
+Paddling upstream, I was joined by families of ducks, dragonflies hovering over meadows and a mule deer in a meadow.
 The foot trail to Shoshone Lake follows the river, so I also had brief company from hiking parties.

 Given my runner's knee, I was most worried about the portage.
 But by 6pm, I reached a navigable stretch at the end of the Lewis River and started paddling into the channel flowing out of Shoshone Lake.